Policies Pertaining to Graduate Admissions:

 Additional degree-specific requirements for conditional admission are listed below:

-- MBA: Conditional admission is based on appropriate professional experience or other preparation.
+- MBA: Conditional admission is based on appropriate professional experience or other preparation or acceptable GMAT score taken within the last 5 years, if available (not required).
 Students must earn a grade of B or higher in each of the first two graduate courses (6 hours) for which they are enrolled.
 When this condition has been met, students will automatically be updated to full program status.

 - MSCJ: Conditional admission is based on appropriate professional experience or other preparation.
 Students may enroll in a maximum of six (6) hours under the category and must earn a grade of B or higher in all courses.
 When this condition has been met, students will automatically be updated to full program status.